 To be fair to Tripwire, they have released a new agent which no longer relies on the JRE.
 But, with hundreds of thousands if not millions of agents to be updated, a JRE based agent is still a reality for most.

 Ever heard of the UK's Minimum Security Standard? - Check our blog on this topic.

 Difficult User Interface and Poor Usability

-A significant challenge for many Tripwire Enterprise customers is that the user interface is particularly difficult to get along with.
+A significant challenge for many TE customers is that the user interface is particularly difficult to get along with.
 We hear this complaint a lot!

-Such is the learning curve, that Tripwire Enterprise deployments often require significant amounts of professional services, which of course add to the cost of the solution.
+Such is the learning curve, that TE deployments often require significant amounts of professional services, which of course add to the cost of the solution.

 In addition, we were told by some that they find the console so difficult that they don't really understand how the solution has been set up and so leave it for fear of losing the configuration they already have.

 A quick Google Image search is all the evidence that you need to conclude that the interface seems to have been left behind in the early 2000s.